Estuary

 What You Get

-Once active, Estuary Flow continuously syncs change events from your DynamoDB table into Iceberg-backed tables — enabling real-time analytics, queryability via SQL engines, and durable, governed data storage.
+Once active, Estuary continuously syncs change events from your DynamoDB table into Iceberg-backed tables — enabling real-time analytics, queryability via SQL engines, and durable, governed data storage.

 You can also: